WHO WE ARE

 We’re parents, educators, and community members who believe in Oregon students and Oregon teachers.

 Angela Uherbelau started Oregon Kids Read because literacy is a civil right.
-She is a writer, racial equity advocate and past PTA president.
+She is a writer, passionate education advocate and past PTA president.
 Angela grew up in Southern Oregon and her public school teachers there had a huge, positive impact on her life’s trajectory.
 She’s worked on various local, state and national political campaigns and also served as a legislative director in the Oregon State Legislature.
 During the early days of COVID, she helped establish the Irvington Westminster Community Learning Hub which offered free full-time child care to families in need and also helped launch a Portland Public Schools one-on-one virtual tutoring program for struggling readers.
 Angela is a graduate of Smith College and Columbia University School of Journalism.
-She and her husband Curtis have daughters in 7th and 8th grade at their local, public middle school.
+She and her husband Curtis have daughters in 8th and 9th grade at their local, public schools.

-Dr. J. Schuberth is a writer and former E.D. of Alder College, a two-year liberal arts college concept.
-This work lives on at David Douglas High School as a free Early College Course.
-As an assistant professor at Portland State, J. created a popular program in the academic study of religion and has also taught at the University of Chicago, Oakton Community College, and in Oregon Humanitiesʼ free college course for adults who face financial barriers to continuing their education.
-J. is the parent of a middle-schooler with dyslexia and was themselves diagnosed with dyslexia in their late 20s.
-As an educator and parent, they understand the importance of early literacy to later academic success, and volunteers with PPS to make sure every child in Oregon receives the resources they need to become a confident reader.
+Dr. J. Schuberth is a writer, printmaker, and former assistant professor at Portland State, where they created a popular program in the academic study of religion.
+They also started a free summer college course at David Douglas High School and have taught in Oregon Humanitiesʼ free college course for adults who face financial barriers to continuing their education.
+J. was diagnosed with dyslexia in their late 20s and is the parent of a high-schooler with dyslexia.
+As an educator and parent, they understand the importance of early literacy to emotional health and academic success.

 Lisa Lyon, MPH, is a founder & community outreach director of Oregon Decoding Dyslexia, a state-wide advocacy group which spearheaded passage of Oregon's first dyslexia legislation.
 As the parent of a 10th grade son who has dyslexia, Lisa feels passionate about increasing public awareness of dyslexia.
 She enjoys connecting with other parents and sharing resources to make their journeys with dyslexia a little easier and more efficient.
 Currently, Lisa coordinates the monthly lecture series and supports the development of new Oregon Decoding Dyslexia chapters.